-This page tells you about theory tests in England during the coronavirus outbreak.
+This page tells you about theory tests during the coronavirus outbreak.

 It will be updated if anything changes.

-Theory tests have restarted in England, with new social distancing and safety precautions in place.
+Theory tests have restarted in England, Scotland and Wales, with new social distancing and safety precautions in place.

 Keeping you safe at the test centre

 DVSA has introduced social distancing measures and safety precautions at test centres.

 Test centres in England have reduced social distancing to 1 metre.

 You are asked to consider ways to reduce risk such as not sitting opposite another person and wearing a face covering.

 Scotland and Wales

 Test centres in Scotland and Wales have floor markings to keep people 2 metres apart.
 Workstations and chairs are also 2 metres apart so you’re an acceptable distance away from other people